I’m a writer, performer, teaching artist, and nature connection facilitator. I live in London, after a decade in Edinburgh.

 I wrote and toured a full-length spoken word show about fat liberation and reclaiming exercise, Fat Kid Running, in 2016-18.

 After Inky Fingers, I brought participatory arts into my work at LGBT Health and Wellbeing, running a programme of workshops to support the production of Naked Among Thistles, an anthology of writing about LGBT+ identities and mental wellbeing which I edited alongside Alison Wren.
-The launch party for the book was probably the most proud I have ever been in my life.
+The launch party for the book was when I realised what I wanted to do.

 I graduated from the MA in Creative Writing and Education at Goldsmiths, University of London, in 2018.